Caltech-IPAC/euclid-docs/nonlinearity/HowToRunNLCal.md

 Other XML files should be under ‘input’ directory.
 Directory ‘runs’ is optional but conveniently used to store files such as ‘run.dat’.

-Due to the large volume of calibration data, I would suggestion that symbolic links created inside the ‘data’ directory rather than copies.
+Due to the large volume of calibration data, it is recommended that symbolic links are created inside the ‘data’ directory rather than copying.
 A helper function to make the symbolic links is at the end of this document.

 ## Execution steps